OnofriAndreaPG/stats4biology/static/_StatbookEng/exercises.md

      1708                688
      1708                729

-Please, note that these are the only possible values for temperature.
-Determine the best operating temperature, in order to delay failure.
+Regard the temperature as a factor and determine the best operating temperature, in order to delay failure.

 [Sheet: 7.3]

 ### Exercise 4